pupsnow/flexspaces/doc/shareComponents/flexspacesShareComonentsReadme.txt

    from the "flexspaces-all" component

-6. 1032 7/31/08 alfresco 3.0 share labs release has a corrupt  <install dir>/bin/imconvert.exe file,
-a jira about this mentioned getting one from previous version of alfresco to work around this

-7. NOTE: in share/flexspaces copy of flexspaces+browser files, alfresco-config.xml also needs to be setup with host,etc.
+6. NOTE: in share/flexspaces copy of flexspaces+browser files, alfresco-config.xml also needs to be setup with host,etc.

-8. Tested share with flexspaces site components inside on vista+ie7, vista+firefox3
+7. Tested share with flexspaces site components inside on vista+ie7, vista+firefox3

-9. No work yet to have shared/cached flex libraries/modules for site page components yet (memory, startup time)
+8. No work yet to have shared/cached flex libraries/modules for site page components yet (memory, startup time)

-10. arg for background color in the future would make it look more seamless
+9. arg for background color in the future would make it look more seamless